pxl-theme/pxl/README.md

 To connect modifier with a block(in CSS): ``.block.-modifier``

 ### Typography
-Almost all box units are em-based.
+Almost all box units are (r)em-based.
 Heading elements are proportionally sized by modular scale and each typographic element margin resized to fit vertical rhythm.
 Thanks to CSS custom properties, everything is reconfigurable.
-Default font-family is Inter V and fallback is system font stack.
+Default font-family is Inter V (patched version of Iosevka as default monospace font) and fallback is system font stack.

 ### Media Breakpoints
 Breakpoints in the media queries based on [human ergonomics](https://twitter.com/lukew/status/273453112902172672).